davoo233/HeyDawy-DNS-Changer/README.md

-HeyDawy DNS Changer OFFICIALLY for Windows 11/10
+HeyDawy DNS Changer OFFICIALLY only available for Windows 11/10 no android version.

  what is HeyDawy DNS Changer ? 👌